Zeolite

 Zeolite calms the bowels and is therefore utilized for the alleviation of various gastrointestinal illnesses such as diarrhea or constipation.

-Heavy metal exposure
+Heavy metal contamination

 Relieving the liver - keep toxins away